t-ho/ngx-gravatar/README.md

 import { AppComponent } from './app.component';

-import { GravatarModule, GravatarDefaultConfig, FALLBACK_TYPES, RATING_TYPES } from 'ngx-gravatar';
+import { GravatarModule, GravatarConfig, FALLBACK, RATING } from 'ngx-gravatar';

-const gravatarConfig: GravatarDefaultConfig = {
+const gravatarConfig: GravatarConfig = {
-  fallback: FALLBACK_TYPES.robohash,
+  fallback: FALLBACK.robohash,
-  rating: RATING_TYPES.x,
+  rating: RATING.x,
   backgroundColor: 'rgba(0, 0, 0, 0.1)',
   borderColor: 'rgba(0, 0, 0, 0.1)',
   hasBorder: true // Set this flag to true to have a border by default